maxpay/payment-sdk-ios/README.md

 # Maxpay Payment iOS SDK

 The Maxpay Payment iOS SDK makes it quick and easy to build a payment screen in your iOS app.
-We provide customizable MXPPaymentViewController that can be used out-of-the-box.
+We provide customizable PayPaymentViewController that can be used out-of-the-box.

 ## Content
 * [Requirements](#requirements)